Consider me an accomplice to that success: over the course of a weekend, I watched the entire series — exactly what Netflix hoped would happen.

 Fincher is more willing to accomodate talent over crew.
 Is Spacey having a hard time hitting his mark?
 Then ignore it.
-Tough shit for the focus-puller, but at least Kevin Spacey feels less pressure to nail the T-mark.
+It’s tough for the focus-puller, but at least Kevin Spacey feels less pressure to nail the T-mark.
 Now he can lose himself completely into the role of Francis.

-Basically, he demands crew adapt to the performance – not the other way around.
+Basically, Fincher demands crew adapt to the performance — not the other way around.

 That’s something I find almost all directors want — though some won’t be so ruthless about it.
 But you’ll garner a lot of respect if you take this attitude upon yourself.

 Are the performers tripping on the dolly track?
 Find another way to shoot the same move.
 Can you lift the track?
 Or adjust it?

 It’s easy to get caught up in the chaos and time-crunch of a shoot and think your job is the most important.
 Often as below-the-line crew we (mistakenly) feel as if shooting the scene is just an obstacle between setups.